RohitSingh107/mgsearch/README.md

 ### Without Nix

-Install Go 1.23+, Postgres 16+, and Redis 7+ manually, then point `MEILISEARCH_URL` / `MEILISEARCH_API_KEY` at your hosted Meilisearch deployment before running the service.
+Install Go 1.23+, MongoDB 7+, and Redis 7+ manually, then point `MEILISEARCH_URL` / `MEILISEARCH_API_KEY` at your hosted Meilisearch deployment before running the service.

 ## Configuration